imdeepmind/imdeepmind.github.io/docs/programming-languages/python/oop.md

 ## Dunder (Magic) Methods

-Dunder (double underscore) or magic methods allow you to define behaviors for built-in operators and functions for your objects.
+Dunder (double underscore) or magic methods allow We to define behaviors for built-in operators and functions for Our objects.

 ### Common Dunder Methods: